hostmobility/host-insight-client/README.md

 - Control request: opens a remote control session in which the server can set digital out ports on the client
 - Config update: download a new configuration file for the client
+- Identity update: receive a unique identity and domain name from deployment server and save it on the device
 - Software update: download a new version of the client from a predefined location
 - Exit: terminate the application with custom exit code

-The following responses are yet to be implemented:

-- Provision: receive a UID from deployment server and save it on the device

 Build requirements: